DipikaDash/hcal_noise_analysis/README.md

 ## Script to run

 You can write a script in the `src` directory.
-Take `src/hbhe_fiter.cxx` as an example.
-Once you have wrote script, build the package again, `./complie.sh`  to get an executable which will be generated in `run`.
-For `src/hbhe_fiter.cxx` the executable will be `run/hbhe_filter.exe`.
-Now you can run it by `./run/hbhe_filter.exe`.
+Look into `src/hbhe_fiter.cxx` for an example.
+Once you have wrote script, build the package again, `./complie.sh` to get the executable which will be generated in `run`.
+If you create a script called `src/new_script.cxx` then the name of the executable will be `run/new_script.exe`.
+For `src/hbhe_fiter.cxx` the executable will be `run/hbhe_filter.exe` which can be run by `./run/hbhe_filter.exe`.